ebiwd/EBI-Framework/README.md

 We've configured the system to build with NPM (no need for gulp or bower).

+1. Start with `npm install && npm run motion-ui-update`.
-To get started, have a look at `package.json`.
+2. For the rest, have a look at `package.json`.
 Likely the the `npm run scss` command will cover 90% of use cases.

 #### Deploying with NPM
 Releases are available via NPM at https://www.npmjs.com/package/ebi-framework